DFranck/hydro_bidder-page/pages/docs/users/locking-lsm-shares.md

 -   Locking for longer periods (e.g., 12 months) grants more voting power than shorter periods.
 -   As lock-ups age, voting power decreases, requiring users to refresh or extend their lock-up to maintain influence.

+## Unlocking Your ATOM

+On the Lockups page, users can unlock any expired lockups.
+Unlocking will initiate the process of converting your Liquid Staking Module (LSM) shares back into ATOM on the Cosmos Hub, returning them to their original staked position.

+### How It Works:
+1. **Select Expired Lockup**: Navigate to the Lockups page and locate any lockups that have expired.
+2. **Initiate Unlocking**: Click on the "Unlock" button to begin the process.
+3. **Approve Transactions**: The system will guide you through the necessary transaction approvals to complete the conversion.
+4. **ATOM Restaked**: Once the process is complete, your LSM shares will be converted back into ATOM in your original staked position on the Cosmos Hub, preserving your staking status.

+This seamless process ensures that your assets are returned to their original state with minimal effort, maintaining flexibility and usability across Hydro and the Cosmos ecosystem.

 ### Example Scenarios